AmanAgnihotri/Branca/docs/PACKAGE.md

 }
 ```

 Tokens are valid for an hour by default; configure `BrancaSettings` to change the token lifetime and other options.
+Older keys listed in `PreviousKeys` keep validating after a rotation, and `ClockSkewInSeconds` tolerates clock drift between issuers and validators.
 A single `BrancaService` instance is safe for concurrent use.

+The library targets .NET Standard 2.1 and .NET 10, and is trimming and Native AOT compatible.

 See the [repository](https://github.com/AmanAgnihotri/Branca) for detailed documentation and examples.